Renting a property in Australia is considered expensive. However, there is often room for negotiating cheaper rent.

 You do not need a rental history as a first-time renter, so choose credible and relevant referees.
 A manager or work colleague is often a good choice.

 Inspect the property

-Renters should visit a property at least once to check:
+Renters should visit a property to check:

-- the property is not damaged
+- the property isn’t damaged

-- the garden is maintained
+- the garden is reasonably maintained

 What is a residential tenancy agreement?

 A landlord will request you to sign a contract known as a residential tenancy agreement or a ‘lease’.

 While daunting for first-time renters, you must have a legal contract between you, the tenant, and your landlord.

 Why is a residential tenancy agreement essential, and what should it outline?